stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 The [New England Journal of Medicine](https://www.nejm.org/doi/full/10.1056/NEJMp2008017) notes that quarantine often increases problems related to mental health.
 - The [American Psychiatric Association](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&ved=2ahUKEwjcvqX8z4zpAhUCSq0KHd2zC1sQFjADegQIBRAB&url=https%3A%2F%2Fwww.psychiatry.org%2FFile%2520Library%2FPsychiatrists%2FAdvocacy%2FFederal%2FMental-Health-2020-A-Presidential-Initiative-for-Mental-Health.pdf&usg=AOvVaw3D_fCutRhha_75XDfvPjlD) notes that 47 million Americans (1 in 5 adults) suffer from mental health issues.
 - The [Didi Hirsch Suicide Hotline](https://didihirsch.org/media/recent-coverage/oc-register-suicide-help-hotline-calls-soar-in-southern-california-over-coronavirus-anxieties/) published a call volume increase of 8,000% from February 2020 to March 2020, with a precipitous increase in actual suicides over last year.
 An 8,000% increase is statistically significant!
-- The [national domestic violence hotline](https://www.thehotline.org/help/) noted a significant increase in call volume in March and April 2020.
+- The [National Domestic Violence Hotline](https://www.thehotline.org/help/) noted a significant increase in call volume in March and April 2020.
 The [BBC](https://www.bbc.com/news/uk-52433520) noted an increase of domestic abuse calls of 49%, and the highest number of domestic abuse deaths in 11 years.
 The [National Coalition Against Domestic Violence](https://ncadv.org/statistics) (NCADV) noted that on average, nearly 20 people per minute are physically abused by an intimate partner in the United States.

 ### 11.1.2 Economic Stability: Debt-to-GDP
 What are the risks of of closing businness, decreasing Gross Domestic Product (GDP) and increading debt through stimulis packages?
 What is the breaking point for an economy, and what are the early signs of a recession or collapse?